Land Policy: Sector Results Profile

-Women often have often difficulties in proving they own the land they work and live on.
+Women often face difficulties in proving they own the land they work and live on.
 The lack of clear property rights denies them an opportunity to earn more, for example by renting the property out or using it as collateral for loans.
 The World Bank has helped women in Ethiopia, Honduras, Indonesia, Kosovo, Nicaragua, and Vietnam to understand their rights and secure clear land title to their properties, enabling them to get more out of their most important asset.

 Bank Group Contribution

 Over the last decade (from FY04 onwards), the World Bank has supported 34 projects with land tenure as a primary theme in 27 countries, with total assistance amounting to some US$1.2 billion.
 In addition, some 82 projects in 41 countries addressed land tenure issues as a secondary theme.
 In some cases, projects focused solely on land tenure issues; in others, land tenure issues were one of several components of broader public investment programs.
 Some projects financed specific public investments, while others supported policy and institutional reforms.

 The World Bank’s active project portfolio includes 19 projects with land tenure as primary theme (amounting to some US$771 million in financing commitments) and 27 with land tenure as secondary theme (with at least $200 million in additional commitment).

 The World Bank’s strong analytical capacity and intellectual leadership has allowed operations to draw on cutting-edge research to show the importance of land issues for overall economic development.
 It has also helped countries formulate and build participatory national strategies to deal with land in a prioritized and well-sequenced manner.